kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 ```
 $ ls -l example/
   cloud-config      # cloud-init configuration for virt-customize
   image-url         # download URL of the base image
   image-url-arm64   # download URL of the base image for Arm64
   image-url-s390x   # download URL of the base image for s390x
+  image-url-ppc64le # download URL of the base image for ppc64le
   os-variant        # operating system variant (for example fedora32)
 ```

 To create a completely new containerdisk, best copy the `example` folder and